soto-project/soto-core/SotoCore.docc/SotoCore/Articles/ServiceObjects.md

 #### Endpoint

 If you want to communicate with non-AWS servers you can provide an endpoint which replaces the `amazonaws.com` web address.
-You may want to do this if you are using a AWS mocking service for debugging purposes for example, or you are communicating with a non-AWS service that replicates AWS functionality.
+You may want to do this if you are using an AWS mocking service for debugging purposes for example, or you are communicating with a non-AWS service that replicates AWS functionality.

 #### Time out